Today I Am Rebuilding

 LDR-EPA's depth of experience in long-term recovery and wide network of disaster partners enables us to efficiently connect survivors with the appropriate resources, coordinate a corps of volunteers to assist with recovery, and provide congregations with the training and resources needed to best serve impacted communities.

-For more information on preparedness and how you can volunteer your time, please see below.
+For more information on preparedness, how you can volunteer your time, and ways to engage, please see below.

 We recommend individuals and congregations develop their own preparedness plans.Close